madetech/handbook/benefits/remote_working.md

 - If the request will clash with and important ceremony with the client or the rest of the team (planning, retros, etc.)
 - If there are concerns the remote working will impact upon the productivity or success of the rest of the team
-- If there are concerns about productivity from a team member (this should be first addressed with the team member directly, and with their line manager if necessary
+- If there are concerns about productivity from a team member (this should be first addressed with the team member directly, and with their Line Manager if necessary

 ### Secure Remote Working